CMU-TBD/HumANav-Release/README.md

 # tbd_SocNavBenchmark
+Welcome to the Social Navigation Benchmark utility (SocNavBenchmark), a codebase for benchmarking robot planning algorithms within an environment with several agents and indoor obstacles.
+We are a team of researches from Carnegie Mellon University's Robotics Institute at HARP Lab.

+## HumANav
 Welcome to the Human Active Navigation Dataset (HumANav), a codebase for photorealistic simulations of humans in indoor office environments!
 We are a team of researchers from UC Berkeley and Google Brain.

 This codebase is a part of our work in ["Visual Navigation Among Humans with Optimal Control as a Supervisor"](https://arxiv.org/pdf/2003.09354.pdf).
 In this work we show that HumANav enables zero-shot transfer of learning based navigation algorithms directly from simulation to reality.
 We hope that HumANav can be a useful tool for the broader visual navigation, computer vision, and robotics communities.